|The Greek Islands|

 Check availabilities and prices & book South Sea Touched Home in Tres Ekklisies - click here.

 |Marinela Café Snack Bar in Tris Ekklissies on the island of Crete|

-Marinela Café Snack Bar is one of the two taverns in the village of Tris Ekklisies.
-Both taverns are located on the beach and directly next to each other.
-The other taverna is called Café Vagelis, but you can also eat something there.
-We only ate a few times at Marinela.
-It is on a corner and the chairs are under tamarisk trees, so you can sit in the shade.
+Marinela Cafe Snack Bar is one of the four taverns in the village of Tris Ekklisies (two were already closed the end of September).
+All taverns are located on the beach and directly next to each other.
+The other taverna which was opened is called Cafe Vagelis, andyou can also eat something there.
+We only ate a few times at Marinela in 2018 and tried Vagelis the year after that.
+The tavern is situated on the corner and the chairs are under tamarisk trees, so you can sit in the shade.
 I have eaten the tastiest sardines ever and also the dorade fish we ordered there was very good.
 The fries are also very tasty and crunchy.
 The lamb chops were a little disappointing compared to the fish.
 The wine was also very good.
 Marinela is very friendly and a fantastic cook.

 Our verdict: a 10 for the fish, an 11 for the sardines and a 7 for the lamb chops, on average a good 9.

 |Cafe - Snacks Vagelis in Tris Ekklissies op het eiland Kreta|

 Next to Taverna Marinela is Cafe - Snacks Vagelis, where the friendly Stavros is working and where you can enjoy a jug of wine for little money (and where you get a free plate of snacks - five euros in 2019) or an ouzo ( which also comes with a plate of snacks).
 We relaxed a few times here at the end of the afternoon and also ordered an omelette.

 Our verdict: an 11 for the wine / ouzo with snacks, a 10 for the atmosphere, an 8 for the food, on average a good 9.